Get

 Male vs Female Dog

 When you’re ready to bring a new dog into your home, you’ll need to consider what breed best suits your family.
-But would a male or female dog also make a difference?
+But would the sex of the dog also be a deciding factor?

 There are indeed differences in physical appearance and temperament between males and females.
 That said, all dogs have unique personalities.